PLAXIS 2D + Python Scripting Tutorial 2

 embankment_g.activate(phase1_s, phase2_s)

-# Switch subgrade to undrained for phase 2
+# Switch subgrade to undrained for phase 2 (example approach)

 g_i.Soils[1].Material.set(phase2_s, subgrade_clay_undrained)